-It's worth topping up your pension as much as you can before the end of the tax year.
+It's worth topping up you pension as early as you can.
 That's because, over the long term, this money can benefit from compounding and could add a significant amount to your retirement fund.
 Therefore, the earlier in life you start contributing to a pension, the better.